- Course search

 Why choose this course?

-- Accredited course - This course is accredited by the Nursing and Midwifery Council, so when you graduate you’ll be eligible to register and practice as a nurse in the UK
+- Join a degree accredited by the Nursing and Midwifery Council: when you graduate, you’ll be eligible to register and practise as a nurse

-- Employable graduates - 100% of our graduates are employed or in further study within 6 months of completing their course
+- Look forward to excellent career prospects: 100% of our graduates are employed or in further study within six months of completing their studies

 About this course

 Nursing is challenging, satisfying and life-changing.
 This highly respected course represents your first step into a profession it is a privilege to join.

 We have a strong track record in providing high-quality and innovative nurse education.
 We help you develop an in-depth understanding of the demands and rewards of the role so that you are fully prepared to work with adult patients who have diverse, acute and chronic conditions.

 Alongside substantial time spent on clinical placement, you’ll cover the core themes of biological sciences; pharmacology studies; the sociological aspects of health care; leadership and management; professional, legal and ethical studies; evidence-based practice and research; and integrated practice.